RTEMS/rtems-docs/eng/req/items.rst

 Action Requirement Item Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This type refines the :ref:`SpecTypeFunctionalRequirementItemType` though the ``functional-type`` attribute if the value is ``action``.
+This type refines the :ref:`SpecTypeFunctionalRequirementItemType` through the ``functional-type`` attribute if the value is ``action``.
 This set of attributes specifies functional requirements and corresponding validation test code.
 The functional requirements of an action are specified.
 An action